jakecush1/Sleep-web/ResearchTopics.md

         - weed
         - alcohol
         - melatonin
+    - wellness apps - daylio journal
 	    - mental well affects sleep
 	        - stress
 	        - noise levels
 	        - anxiety

+Ideas

+Need to pivot to make these ideas relate to computaional measures.
+We cannot talk about drugs affecting sleep, but if it were connected in a different relevant way.
+Like diet on its own is not connected,  but if youre useing a diet app, or wellness app, which tracks diet and tracks sleep this would be relevant.

+Wakefulness after sleep onset watch sleep tracking watch device

+apps which help sleep
+- tracking stuff
+- eating
+- exercise

+being measured by a computer or affected by a computer

+app - sleep timer
+- sleep duration